Damxung County

-Damxung is a county of Lhasa City, lying to the north of its main center of Chengguan, in the Tibet Autonomous Region of the People's Republic of China.
+Damxung is a county of Lhasa City, lying to the north of its main center of Chengguan, in the Tibet Autonomous Region, China.
 Its administrative seat is Damquka.
 The terrain is rugged, including the western Nyenchen Tanglha Mountains, with their highest peak rising to 7111 m.

 As of 2013 the population was 40,000, with most of the people engaged in animal husbandry.

 History

 Damxung means "select pasture" in the Tibetan language.
 The Damxung steppe was gifted by the 5th Dalai Lama to Güshi Khan during the latter's reign.
 A number of Mongol cavalry soldiers settled down in the area, who became known as Mongol Eight Banners of Dam.
 After Güshi Khan's death in 1679, the area was possessed by Ngakpa Tratsang of Sera Monastery.
 From 1715 to 1912, the former Mongol Eight Banners land was directly administered by the Qing Dynasty Amban.
-Following the Qing's collapse, the area once again came under possession of Sera Monastery, which established Damxung Dzong under Domê Chikyab (zh), predecessor of the modern Chamdo Prefecture.
+Following the Qing's collapse, the area once again came under possession of Sera Monastery, which established Damxung Dzong under Domê Chikyab (mdo smad spyi khyab, "Domê Governorate"), predecessor of the modern Chamdo Prefecture.
 In 1956, the county was transferred to Lhasa City.
 In 1959, Petsang and Yangbajain merged into Damxung to form the modern Damxung County.